The Ethics and Legality of Facebook Group Email Scraping

 1. Facebook’s Terms of Service:

 Facebook’s Terms of Service say you can’t scrape their products or services, including emails.
 If you break these rules, your account might get stopped or deleted.
-Facebook could also take you to court if you’re scraping.
+Facebook could also take you to court if you’re scraping on your Facebook account.

 2. Copyright and Intellectual Property: